-Botox for pain management can be used to address chronic pain and other health conditions when other treatments don’t alleviate symptoms.
+Botox for pain relief can address chronic pain and other health conditions when other treatments don’t alleviate symptoms.

-Treating pain with a neurotoxin like Botox may have an advantage over oral pain medications since the effects of the injections are local and don’t cause side effects like fatigue and dizziness.
+Treating pain with Botox therapy may have an advantage over oral pain medications since the effects of the injections are local and don’t cause side effects like fatigue and dizziness.

 - Headaches.
-In 2010, Botox was approved by the FDA to prevent chronic migraines.
-The injections can prevent the recurrence of headaches for up to three months.
+In 2010, the FDA approved Botox to address chronic migraines and tension-type headaches.
+Allergan, the maker of Botox, says the injections can prevent the recurrence of headaches for up to three months.

 - Back pain.
 A 2001 study found that over half of patients with chronic back pain who received Botox therapy had pain relief for three to four months.

 - Neck pain.
 Botox injections combined with physical therapy can relieve neck pain caused by chronically contracted muscles.